AndreaCignoni/pands-project/README.md

 </div>

-The **scatterplots** attributing a different colour for each class and considering their petal/sepal width on the y axis and length on the x axis describe correlations between the two pairs of variables (lenght and width/ petals and sepals) of the three species.
+**Scatterplots** are developped attributing a different colour to each class and considering their petal/sepal width on the y axis and length on the x axis.
+In this way the similarities and differences between the two pairs of variables (lenght and width/ petals and sepals) are described in relation to the three species.
 The patterns or correlations can be either:
-**Linear or Nonlinear**: A linear correlation forms a straight line in its data points while a non linear correlation might have a curve or other form within the data points
+*Linear or Nonlinear*: A linear correlation forms a straight line in its data points while a non linear correlation might have a curve or other form within the data points
-**Strong or Weak**: A strong correlation has data points close together while a week correlation has data points that are further apart
+*Strong or Weak*: A strong correlation has data points close together while a week correlation has data points that are further apart
-**Positive or Negative**: A positive correlation points up (both *x* and *y* values increasing) while a negative correlation points down (*x* and *y* values decreasing)
+*Positive or Negative*: A positive correlation points up (both *x* and *y* values increasing) while a negative correlation points down (*x* and *y* values decreasing)

 My point of reference here for scatterplots and their usage is [www.visme.co](https://visme.co/blog/scatter-plot/)